phaneeshwar/Housing-Price---Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression

-This Notebook had used Multiple Linear Regression Approach to determine the housing price.Feature selection of the data is done using two approches
+This Notebook had used Multiple Linear Regression Approach to determine the House price.Feature selection of the data is done using two approches
 1) Manual Approach
 2)  Automated- Manual Combined approach to determine the best fit for the Given Data Set